SolomonZinabu/week-3/README.md

 Outliers: Significant outliers were detected in TotalPremium and TotalClaims.
 Correlations: There is a positive correlation between TotalPremium and TotalClaims, indicating that higher premiums are associated with more claims.
 Data Distribution: The distribution of TotalPremium is heavily skewed, suggesting the need for transformation or handling in future tasks.

+Task 2: Data Version Control (DVC) Setup
+Objective
+The objective of Task 2 is to set up Data Version Control (DVC) for tracking data versions, enabling reproducibility of analysis, and ensuring proper management of data and model files.

+Steps in Task 2
+DVC Installation:

+Installed DVC using the following command:

+pip install dvc

+Initializing DVC in the Project:

+Initialized DVC in the project directory to set up version control for data files:

+dvc init
+Tracking Data with DVC:

+Added the data files to be tracked by DVC:

+dvc add data/MachineLearningRating_v3.txt
+This step creates .dvc files that record metadata about the tracked data files.

+Storing Data Remotely:

+Configured a remote storage location (e.g., S3, GDrive, or a local folder) to store large datasets:

+dvc remote add -d myremote /path/to/remote/storage dvc push
+This allows the team to store the dataset remotely and access it by pulling the latest version when needed.

+Data Versioning:

+Once the data is versioned, any changes or updates to the dataset are tracked by DVC.
+To check the status and re-run pipelines after modifying data:

+dvc status
+dvc repro

+Pushing DVC Changes:

+After adding new data or modifying existing data, push the changes to the remote storage:

+dvc push

+Collaborating with DVC:

+Team members can pull the latest version of the dataset for analysis:

+dvc pull